Recommended for Educators of Grades Pre-K-5, Grades 6-12

 Recommended for Educators of Grades Pre-K-12

 An engaging learning environment is the bedrock of today’s classroom.
 This professional learning experience will highlight classroom strategies and tools that breathe life and passion into a data-driven world.
-Participants will experience exciting traditional instructional strategies, select digital tools, strategies for digital video, components of augmented reality, and engaging tools for digital assessment.
-This professional learning experience will include real-life examples, demonstrations and will prove to be energetic and transformative.
+Participants will experience exciting traditional Pedagogical Approaches, select digital tools, strategies for digital video, and engaging tools for digital assessment.
+This professional learning experience will include real-life examples and demonstrations, and will prove to be energetic and transformative.

 In today’s classroom, collaborative teaching has become a staple - research shows it leads to improved student outcomes.
 This workshop will review the research behind this model, as well as the different types of collaborative teaching.
 Discussions on ideas and strategies for relationship building to make the most out of teaching partnerships will also take place.
 Attendance in pairs is strongly encouraged for best results!